germanDV/undeux_backoffice/readme.md

 For _development_, env vars are supplied through an `.env` file.
 For _production_, these variables will be set in Heroku.

+This repo includes a `.env.sample` file, update the necessary values (API key for BCRA for example), and rename it to `.env`.

 ## Database Migrations

 For database migrations, [migrate](https://github.com/golang-migrate/migrate) is being used.